nais/doc/docs/vulnerabilities/explanations/README.md

 and ensure compliance with licensing and security standards.
 It's like an ingredient list for software, providing transparency and control over what is used in the development process.

+## Secure by default images

+### Distroless (Google)

+[Distroless](https://github.com/GoogleContainerTools/distroless) images are minimal Docker images that include only the dependencies required to run an application.
+Unlike traditional container images, which often include package managers, shells, distroless images contain only essential runtime libraries.
+This reduces the attack surface, decreases the image size, and enhances security by limiting unnecessary components that could contain vulnerabilities.

+### Chainguard

+[Chainguard](https://edu.chainguard.dev/chainguard/chainguard-images/) images designed to be even more minimal than distroless images.
+They are built with security in mind, using a "zero-trust" approach that minimizes dependencies and aims to eliminate software vulnerabilities from the ground up.
+Chainguard images focus on transparency, supply chain security, and integrity by using technologies like Sigstore for cryptographic signing and verification.